grz0zrg/ARM-ForthLite/README.md

 Although this project differ slightly in goal i tried to implement the sectorforth dictionary as a testbed experiment (see `misc` directory) with a result of about ~648b of code in normal ARM mode without parsing numbers nor REPL.

 The main "limitation" compared to sectorforth is that the vars are all in registers here instead of in memory which ease some stuff but this require more words to modify them and sectorforth examples needs to be adapted in consequence, i converted about 50% of the sectorforth example until i reached the vars issue, may still be doable to reach 512b with a REPL with slightly different structure (or just perhaps pushing all vars on stack) or in Thumb-2 mode with size optimizations outlined above if 512b is a goal.

+## armflite for ARMv2 and related RISC OS

+`armflite` is a runnable version for early RISC OS (ARMv2 and related target), it bundle the `examples/ARMv2_assembler.fs` and is able to load / evaluate a Forth source from disk.

+Require ~3mb by default, see `riscos/!run.feb` Obey script, this script must be copied along with armflite binary.

+Forth source filepath (`@.fsprog`) is fixed for now, this file is expected to be placed along with `armflite` binary when `riscos/!run.feb` Obey script is used.

+`riscos/fsprog` is a Forth source example that assemble a [64 bytes ARMv2 program](https://www.onirom.fr/wiki/codegolf/archismall/) and dump it as a runnable `out,ff8` file.

+Build with `make armflite`, see `Makefile` and `riscos` directory.

+This version skip spaces for convenience.

+I use this as a custom BBC BASIC replacement / testbed for early ARM target.

 ## Build